Tarmean/tarmean.github.io/OpenRec.md

       Nothing -> onFailure a
 ```

 To run traversals we have to tie the context knot.
-Here, we finally use the collected meta-data to use the lens `hitTest` function:
+Here, we finally use the collected meta-data to use the lens `hitTest` function.
+Here is where all the recursion lives: `f` uses `ctx`, `ctx` refers to `f`.
+This is the knot we are tying.

 ```Haskell
 runT :: forall m a.
 (Monad m, Data a) => Trans m -> a -> m a